 Graphic pictures of diseased lungs, rotting teeth and throat cancer will be placed on cigarette packets from next week to show the health dangers of smoking.

-As of next week cigarette packets will no longer have the ‘Smoking Kills’ or ‘Smoking harms you and those around you’ messages on their side but a much stronger image: diseased lungs, rotting teeth and throat cancer.
+As of next week cigarette packets will no longer have the ‘Smoking Kills’ or ‘Smoking harms you and those around you’ messages on their side but a much stronger image: diseased lungs, rotting teeth and throat cancer; will make you end up looking for an emergency dentist Chandler if you live near it.
 These are just some of the images that will soon appear on your favouriate brand to get the message of the dangers of smoking across to all.

 The messages are obviously there to get the health message across to smokers and there’s a lot of psychology behind them.
 But, have the cigarette manufacturers and government gone too far this time?

 Yerks-Dodson would have us believe that there’s an optimum level of arousal that will ensure the best effect or best performance on a task.
 The messages that currently adorn our cigerette packets have been around since 2003 and almost wash over smokers now, they have habituated to the messages they provide.

 The have even become the but of jokes (man: “I just make sure that I get the ’causes low birth weight'”) or even a whole new set of ‘cover-’em-up’ stickers.
 Maybe it is time that we have some more shocking messages to inform the smoker of the potential (actual?) dangers of smoking.